Choose the correct forms to complete the following questions.

 In order to make a question, we need to invert the subject and the auxiliary (be, have, etc.) or the modal verb (can, could, should, etc.).
 If there isn’t a modal or auxiliary verb in the sentence, we use do/does with the present or did with the past.

 Questions followed by a preposition

-If the verb is followed by a preposition, we must put the preposition at the end of the question (after the verb or after verb + object (if there is an object).
-We shouldn’t use the preposition at the beginning.
+In informal or spoken English, when a question word needs a preposition, we put the preposition at the end of the question (after the verb or after verb + object if there is an object).
+We don’t use the preposition at the beginning.

 - What are you talking about?

 In more formal English, prepositions can be used before question words.
 Compare:

 - To whom did she talk?
 (More formal)